Pro-me3us/raven-root/README.md

 The boot image can also be used to compile a TWRP recovery image for the Cube.
 Our TWRP configuration files are available <a href="https://github.com/Pro-me3us/raven_twrp">here</a>.

-To use Magisk and gain superuser status with FireOS loaded, we install Magisk Manager (must be at least v24.310, canary build) and patch the boot.img using the recovery mode option, leaving VBmeta unchecked.
+To use Magisk and gain superuser status with FireOS loaded, we install Magisk Manager in FireOS (must be at least v24.310, canary build) and patch the boot.img using the recovery mode option, leaving VBmeta unchecked.

 Both TWRP and Magisk images can then be loaded with fastboot boot.